by John Ellis

 Like Dr. Ward, my parents sent me to Bob Jones University for college.
 I like to joke that even before I was born, my non-Calvinist, independent, fundamentalist Baptist pastor father preordained that I would attend BJU.
 Growing up, I attended the fundamentalist Christian school that my mom taught at.
 Furthermore, like Dr. Ward, I, too, counseled at a fundamentalist youth camp.
 In fact, assuming that I’m correct in believing that he counseled at a camp located in NC, the camp I counseled at in Murfreesboro, TN has even more “hard-core” fundamentalist street cred than the one Dr. Ward counseled at.

-Continuing the theme, my experience at Bob Jones was mostly positive, albeit in a different sense than what is meant by Dr. Ward, I’m guessing.
+Continuing this theme, my experience at Bob Jones was mostly positive, albeit in a different sense than what is meant by Dr. Ward, I’m guessing.
 By that I mean that even though I was struggling with my own doubts, loneliness brought about by my doubts, and the desire to escape Christianity, much less fundamentalism, I knew that most people around me loved me, including faculty, staff, and my fellow students.
 Echoing Dr. Ward, “If other young people were subjected to harsh and legalistic treatment in my fundamentalist schools, I didn’t personally witness it.”
 In fact, from my perspective, which was the opposite from that of Dr. Ward’s, I think, the supposed “rebels” amongst my classmates appeared fake and dishonest to me.
 They would claim to love God out of one side of their mouth and revile their God-given authority out of the other side of their mouth.
 A God-given authority that I could tell not only meant them no ill-will, but legitimately wanted to see them succeed and grow in the faith.

 Looking back on my childhood and college years, I thank God for the faithful parents, teachers, and other authority figures who loved Jesus and demonstrated that love to me through word and deed.
 By God’s grace, I will go to my grave honoring my father and my mother.